Rick Taylor, Executive Director

 (206) 826-8926, firstname.lastname@example.org

-Rick joined Camp Fire in 2007 as our Director of Camping & Environmental Education and has served as Executive Director for the past 4 years.
+Rick joined Camp Fire in 2007 as our Director of Camping & Outdoor Education and has served as Executive Director for the past 4 years.
 He brings more than 30 years experience directing camps across the country.
 Rick & his wife have three grown children and live at Camp Sealth with their dog, Dobby.
 Rick believes that Camp Fire’s commitment to inclusivity and empowering youth in small group settings is what makes it such a great organization to be a part of.

 Kristen Cook, Marketing & Development Director